 Published: September 8, 2016

-“ When a brand puts a stake in the ground on a controversial topic, it adds support to the cause and allows customers to understand its values and principles.”
+“ Communications lessons to be learn from Post-Brexit: When a brand puts a stake in the ground on a controversial topic, it adds support to the cause and allows customers to understand its values and principles.”

 Three months on, it’s rare that a story goes by without mentioning Brexit.
 And yet everything remains so uncertain, making it difficult to know what to say to clients and your team.
 We’ve been speaking to communications directors to understand how you can still deliver a compelling communications strategy during Brexit and other significant times of uncertainty.